 Students may choose to participate in a directed study of their own choice contingent on faculty availability.
-Credit varies from 1-3 hours although a student can repeat for up to six hours of credit.
+Credit varies from 1-3 credit hours although a student can repeat for up to 6 credit.
 Prerequisite: Junior status or above.
 A cumulative GPA of 2.5 and approval of the department chair is required.